Skip to main content

 Eligibility

-• Cornell employees who hold a benefits-eligible full or part-time position (including benefits-eligible post-doctoral associates and employees on short-term disability); and
+Cornell employees who hold a benefits-eligible full or part-time position (including benefits-eligible post-doctoral associates and employees on short-term disability); and experienced a qualified emergency as defined below.

 Definitions

-• Emergency: The Employee Emergency CARE Fund uses the following definition of "emergency" in determining its funding program: An unforeseen combination of circumstances causing a major financial burden, resulting in an urgent need for assistance or relief.
+• Emergency: The Employee Emergency CARE Fund uses the following definition of "emergency" in determining its funding program: An unforeseen combination of circumstances impacting the employee directly and causing a major financial burden, resulting in an urgent need for assistance or relief.

-• Major Financial Burden: A sudden, unanticipated financial burden that cannot be paid for without a detrimental impact on the person’s current or available resources.
+• Major Financial Burden: A sudden, unanticipated financial burden, experienced by the employee, that cannot be paid for without a detrimental impact on the employee's current or available resources.

 • Natural disasters such as floods, hurricanes, winter storms, tornadoes, and earthquakes.